melodiaz23/learning-js/gitGithub/Course.md

 	git merge nameofthebranchwewanttomerge

+> we need to switch to our master before merge.

 ### What is head?

 Is the last commit and becautse we checkout the branch, is that specific branch wich idirectly points to the last commit in this branch.